Benchmarking quantum machine learning kernel training for classification tasks: Experimental setting

 \subsection{Data pre-processing and optimization settings}

-Input features were scaled to the $0-2\pi$ range for all datasets.
-For quantum models this feels like the natural choice given both quantum feature mappings tackled in this work involve \emph{angle encoding} \cite{schuld2021book}.
-The choice is less clear for classical methods, the default approach usually being standardization (zero-mean, unit standard deviation) \cite{bishop2007}.
-We have conducted ablation tests for both approaches, including no feature scaling as well.
-While we are not showing the exact numbers for the sake of brevity, our internal tests indicate that the choice of scaling does not significantly impact the final results of our global experiments.
-Hence, to set a reference point for the comparison, we adopt the $0-2\pi$ scaling option in the Results section, both for classical and quantum methods.
-In any case, we should note that normalization parameters are learned exclusively from the training set, then applied to the test set (i.e. we are assuming no access to the test set during training time).
+For the quantum models, the input features were scaled to the $0-2\pi$ range for all datasets.
+This is a reasonable choice given that both quantum feature mappings tackled in this work implement \textit{angle encoding} \cite{schuld2021book}.
+For classical models, we followed the standard approach of removing the mean and scaling features to unit variance (z-score normalization) \cite{bishop2007}.
+In any case, we should note that the scaling parameters in both cases are learned exclusively from the training set and subsequently applied to the test set, under the assumption that access to the test set during training is not permitted.

-For all experiments we are arbitrarily fixing the regularization parameter $C=1$.
-For classical polynomial kernels, the degree of the polynomial $k$ is set such that the dimensionality of the resulting induced space approximately matches that of the quantum kernels for the specific target dataset.
-We use the following rule-of-thumb: set $k$ to the closest natural number such that $\binom{n}{k} \leq 2^{2n}$, i.e. the space of density matrices for a \emph{n}-qubit system (c.f. the mapping \ref{eq:6}).
-Other than that, we rely on default parameterization for kernels and classical solvers from the \emph{scikit-learn} Python package \cite{scikit-learn}, used across our experiments to solve the SVM optimization problem described in the method's section.
-That includes, in particular, the choice of the \emph{gamma} parameter in the case of the RBF classical kernel.
+We scheduled a hyperparameter search for all models and datasets using a full grid approach.
+For the classical methods this includes, as a minimum, optimization of the regularization parameter $C$ in the range [0.01, 0.1, 1, 10, 100].
+In addition, for the RBF kernel we also explored different configurations for the bandwidth parameter $\gamma \in$ [0.001, 0.001, 0.01, 1, 10].
+For classical polynomial kernels, the degree of the polynomial $k$ was set such that the dimensionality of the resulting induced space approximately matches that of the quantum kernels for the specific target dataset.
+We use the following rule-of-thumb: set $k$ to the closest natural number such that $\binom{n}{k} \leq 2^{2n}$, i.e., the space of density matrices for a \textit{n}-qubit system (c.f. the mapping \eqref{eq:6}).

+In the case of the quantum kernels, the hyperparameter search includes the same logarithmic progression for $C$ as for classical methods.
+In addition, we also targeted optimization of the (quantum) kernel bandwidth $\lambda$ exploring the range [0.001, 0.01, 0.1, 0.5, 1.0].
+As discussed in related work \cite{Shaydulin_2022, canatar2023bandwidth}, this parameter acts as a trade-off between the generalization and expressiveness capabilities of the quantum kernel, and can play a role in mitigating the effects of quantum kernel concentration \cite{thanasilp2024exponentialconcentrationquantumkernel, miroszewski2024_shots_concentration_QKM}.